MageStudio/docs/docs/engine/getting-started/camera.md

 }
 ```

-- `Scene.getCamera()` will return the Camera object for this scene, you can now use it to change its position or it's direction.
+- `Scene.getCamera()` will return the Camera object for this scene, you can now use it to change its position or its direction.
 - `camera.setPosition` allows you to change its position.
 In this example, we're using `{ y: 7, z: 15 }`.
 You don't need to specity each coordinate, Mage will default the missing value to the current value of the Camera.
 - `camera.lookAt` will set the target of the Camera.
 In this case, we're explicitly telling the camera to look at the origin `{x: 0, y: 0, z:0 }`.
 If we wanted to make the camera look at the cube, we coould have done something like this: